Lanzoor/periodica/README.md

 ## 🎉 You're Done!

-Go mess around with stuff, find some bugs, contribute improvements, or just enjoy playing with the element database!

 > The JSON files are public domain - feel free to use it _for yourself_, however you like. **But giving credit helps and shows respect to the effort behind it.** (Just don’t say that you made it, or use it to get profit / benefits.
 That's some real legal trouble right there.)